Skip to main content

 Seattle Art Museum respectfully acknowledges that we are on Indigenous land, the traditional territories of the Coast Salish people.
 We honor our ongoing connection to these communities as we share present perspectives, remember the past, and envision the future through the power of art.

 SAM’s commitment to equity is ingrained across all facets of the museum.
+We are dedicated to racial equity in all that we do.
 From internships designed to engage with historically underrepresented communities to working with advisory committees on exhibition planning, SAM is actively collaborating with our diverse community to ensure that a wide range of perspectives are represented in both the way the museum works and how the museum serves Seattle and the world.

 Advancing racial equity at SAM is everyone’s responsibility.
 We want to reflect that commitment within the priorities and plans of every element across the institution.
 We recognize that this work never ends and that we each play a role—including you, our visitors and members—in creating a museum where everyone feels a powerful sense of belonging and can connect with the art and ideas on view.